10 ways to make your logo shine

 10. Brand books

-As a business expands, creating a brand book which includes your tone of voice, fonts, colours and guidelines helps you to stay consistent with your vision and also educates internal staff and clients.
+Brand books allow content creators to communicate a consistent message to their audience.
+As a business expands, creating a brand book that includes your tone of voice, fonts, colours, and guidelines helps you to stay in line with your vision and also educates internal staff and clients.